-The Nominating and Corporate Governance Committee oversees an annual self-evaluation conducted by the Board in order to determine whether the Board and its committees are functioning effectively.
-The Nominating and Corporate Governance Committee also oversees individual Director self-assessments in connection with the evaluation of each Director for purposes of making a recommendation to the Board as to the persons who should be nominated for election or re-election, as the case may be, at each upcoming annual meeting of stockholders.
+The Nominating and ESG Committee oversees an annual self-evaluation conducted by the Board in order to determine whether the Board and its committees are functioning effectively.
+The Nominating and ESG Committee also oversees individual Director self-assessments.
+The Nominating and ESG Committee considers the Board, committee and individual Director self-assessments for purposes of making recommendations to the Board as to the persons who should be nominated for election or re-election, as the case may be, at each upcoming annual meeting of stockholders.

-The Nominating and Corporate Governance Committee considers candidates for the Board suggested by its members and other Board members, as well as management and stockholders.
-There are no differences in the manner in which the Nominating and Corporate Governance Committee evaluates nominees for the Board based on whether or not the nominee is recommended by one of its members, another Board member, management or a stockholder.
-The Nominating and Corporate Governance Committee evaluates prospective nominees against a number of minimum standards and qualifications, including business experience and financial literacy.
-The Nominating and Corporate Governance Committee also considers such other factors as it deems appropriate, including the current composition of the Board, the balance of management Directors and Independent Directors, the need for Audit Committee or other relevant expertise, the evaluations of other prospective nominees and other individual qualities and attributes that contribute to a broad spectrum of experience among members of the Board.
-The Nominating and Corporate Governance Committee then determines whether to interview the prospective nominees, and, if warranted, one or more of the members of the Nominating and Corporate Governance Committee, and others as appropriate, interview such prospective nominees whether in person or by telephone.
-After completing this evaluation and, if warranted, interview, the Nominating and Corporate Governance Committee makes a recommendation to the Board as to the persons who should be nominated by the Board.
-The Board then determines the nominees after considering the recommendation and report of the Nominating and Corporate Governance Committee.
+The Nominating and ESG Committee considers candidates for the Board suggested by its members and other Board members, as well as management and stockholders.
+The Nominating and ESG Committee also has the authority to engage search firms to help conduct searches for new candidates for the Board.
+There are no differences in the manner in which the Nominating and ESG Committee evaluates nominees for the Board based on whether or not the nominee is recommended by one of its members, another Board member, management or a stockholder.
+The Nominating and ESG Committee evaluates prospective nominees against a number of minimum standards and qualifications, including business experience and financial literacy.
+The Nominating and ESG Committee also considers such other factors as it deems appropriate, including the current composition of the Board, the balance of management Directors and Independent Directors, the need for Audit Committee or other relevant expertise, the evaluations of other prospective nominees and other individual qualities and attributes that contribute to a broad spectrum of experience among members of the Board.
+The Nominating and ESG Committee then determines whether to interview the prospective nominees, and, if warranted, one or more of the members of the Nominating and ESG Committee, and others as appropriate, interview such prospective nominees whether in person or by telephone.
+After completing this evaluation and, if warranted, interview, the Nominating and ESG Committee makes a recommendation to the Board as to the persons who should be nominated by the Board.
+The Board then determines the nominees after considering the recommendation and report of the Nominating and ESG Committee.